 One of my biggest fears when I was training for my first Ironman triathlon last year was that I might not finish.
 Initially that I wouldn’t make the bike cutoff, but then potentially with the run depending on how things had gone thus far.
-So exactly how slow can you complete an Ironman without getting disqualified?
+So exactly how slow can you go in an Ironman to complete it without getting disqualified?

 So I actually mapped it out, and I want to share the information!
 Each race is a little different in terms of its cutoff times, so use this as a guide but check your Athlete Guide for more specifics as to your race.
 I was looking at Ironman Louisville and Ironman Wisconsin guides when I wrote this.
 For your race, please check the most up-to-date Athlete Guide on the race website.